 Where can Greek citizens go without a visa?

-The Ministry of Foreign Affairs has a table called “Visas for Greeks traveling abroad.”
-It details where Greek passport holders (diplomatic, service and ordinary Greek citizens) can travel without a visa.
+The Ministry of Foreign Affairs has a table called “Visas for Greeks traveling abroad,” which details where Greek passport holders (diplomatic, service and ordinary Greek citizens) can travel without a visa.

 Germany and Greece have a reciprocal program that entitles Greek police officers at German airports to conduct random inspections, and German police officers at Greek airports to do the same as of March 2012, a measure to support in each other in minimizing illegal immigration.